-Endangered Species Act (ESA): Provides a program for conservation of threatened and endangered species and their habitats.
+Endangered Species Act (ESA): Provides a program for conservation of threatened and endangered species (plants and animals) and their habitats.
 All federal agencies must ensure their actions do not harm listed species.
 If they believe their actions (like approval of a pesticide) may affect listed species, they should consult with the USFWS or NMFS.

 Marine Protection, Research and Sanctuaries Act (MPRSA): Also known as Ocean Dumping Act as it regulates the dumping of certain materials – that can adversely affect humans or the marine environment- into the ocean.

 National Environmental Policy Act (NEPA): All branches of government must consider the environment and society before taking any major action that affects the environment/society.

 Occupational Safety and Health Act (OSHA): Established the Occupational Safety and Health Administration (OSHA) to set and enforce safety and health standards at the workplace.

 Resource Conservation and Recovery Act (RCRA): Tasked EPA with creating framework for safe management, cleanup, transport, and disposal of hazardous and non-hazardous waste at facilities that are currently in use.

 Safe Drinking Water Act (SDWA): Protects the quality of public drinking water sources (both surface and ground water).
 Maximum contaminant levels are set for man-made and naturally-occurring chemicals in drinking water based on chemical risks and the costs of water treatment.
 The law does not apply to private wells serving less than 25 people.